markllama/inkscape-hexmap/README.md

 # Inkscape Hexmap Extension

- This is an extension to Inkscape to draw hexmaps for board games and specifically megahex maps for The Fantasy Trip
+ This is an extension to Inkscape to draw hexmaps for board games and specifically megahex maps for '[The Fantasy Trip](https://thefantasytrip.game/)

 # License